-As with Weidemann, Fatfish CEO Kin-Wai Lau says one driver for Fatfish listing on the ASX was the compliance requirements that more transparency offer investors.
+As with Weidemann, Fatfish CEO Kin-Wai Lau says one driver for Fatfish listing on the ASX was the compliance requirements that offer more transparency to investors.

 With listing and related fees costing less than \$500,000, the float didn't break the bank.